Sreenishetty/Resume_scoring/README.md

 # **Workflow**

-1.Creating corpus using Sketch Engine
+    1. Creating corpus using Sketch Engine

-2.Creating word embedding using Genism , Word2Vec
+    2. Creating word embedding using Genism , Word2Vec

-3.Preprocessing
+    3. Preprocessing

-4.Removing common words that are not required
+    4. Removing common words that are not required

-5.Creating phrases of words that frequently occur togther (bigrams)
+    5. Creating phrases of words that frequently occur togther (bigrams)

-6.Building word2vec model
+    6. Building word2vec model

-7.Extracting resumes (using PyPDF) and converting to string
+    7. Extracting resumes (using PyPDF) and converting to string

-8.Building candidate profile using model.most_similar(skills), where skills is an array of required skills
+    8. Building candidate profile using model.most_similar(skills), where skills is an array of required skills

-9.Creating a matcher using Spacy to match the wods in resume to most_similar(skills)
+    9. Creating a matcher using Spacy to match the wods in resume to most_similar(skills)

-10.Printing and visualizing the candidate profile
+    10. Printing and visualizing the candidate profile

 # **Creating Corpus using sketch Engine**